chesterchou1/hugo-portfolio/content/project/costco/index.md

 In reality, not every customer exhibits a mindset of seeking bargains, due to customer heterogeneity.
 Yet, if we make the extreme assumption that every customer subscribes and makes purchasing decisions based on this mindset of "rationality," Costco would incur losses with every membership sold.
 So, why would they want to enlarge their market and incur even more losses?
 The reason Costco's business model is referred to as a "**Loss Leader Model**" lies in this aspect.
 There are always a few specially priced items that attract customers and make it irresistible for them not to shop or continue their membership.

 In fact, the revenue from membership fees does not lead to significant gains or losses for Costco.
 Membership fees contribute to approximately 2% of its total revenue and less than 20% of its overall profit.
-Although the financial reports show a higher figure for membership fee revenue (around £3 billion) compared to pre-tax profit from sales activities (which is approximately £1 billion after deducting product costs and SG&A expenses), this does not imply that Costco's economic logic is supported by membership fees alone.
+Although the financial reports show a higher figure for membership fee revenue (around 3 billion USD) compared to pre-tax profit from sales activities (which is approximately 1 billion USD after deducting product costs and SG&A expenses), this does not imply that Costco's economic logic is supported by membership fees alone.

-### **Activation, Retention & Referral: How customer engage and how it become a brand asset to the company**
+### Activation, Retention & Referral
+#### **How customer engage and how it become a brand asset to the company?**

 After acquiring members, the second stage involves addressing member retention, which refers to how Costco can continuously engage customers, retain them, and even encourage them to refer others.
 Customer churn is a common issue in any industry, especially in the competitive retail environment.
 According to a report by Morgan Stanley, there is significant overlap between Amazon Prime and Costco members, with nearly half of the individuals holding both memberships.
 This coexistence represents an exceptional case of extreme differentiation within the same industry.
 In general, it's a situation of "kill or be killed," where customer engagement and churn rates serve as signals of competitive dynamics within the company.